 - Lay only on your left side.

 In some cases, your doctor may want to monitor you and your baby from the hospital.
 The doctor may prescribe steroid injections to speed up the growth of your baby’s lungs.
-Once the doctor thinks your baby is developed enough, they will schedule delivery.
+Once the doctor thinks your baby is developed enough, he or she will schedule delivery.

-If you are 37 weeks or more and/or have severe preeclampsia, the doctor likely will want to deliver your baby right away.
+If you are 37 weeks or more along and/or have severe preeclampsia, your doctor likely will want to deliver your baby right away.
 To do this, they may induce you (give you medicine or break your water) to start labor or order a C-section.

 Living with preeclampsia

-Preeclampsia usually goes away within 6 weeks of delivering your baby.
+Sometimes your high blood pressure may get worse after delivering your baby.
+But in most cases, preeclampsia usually goes away within 6 weeks of delivery.
 You may need to take medicine during this time to manage your blood pressure or prevent seizures.
 Women who have preeclampsia once are more likely to have it in future pregnancies.
 If you have high blood pressure during pregnancy, you are at risk of having high blood pressure when you are older.
 You also are at an increased risk of kidney disease, heart disease, diabetes, and HELLP syndrome.